Rolands-Laucis/Pauca/specification.md

 ``[""]`` -> ``[sym ""]`` a literal symbol string in the source ``[s]`` -> ``[?" "]`` an optional space character
 ``[;]`` -> ``[?";"]`` an optional ;

-### Indents

-Source code is often indented, so marble supports keeping these indents in the output, if it is set up right.
-The indent tag can be used for this and other purposes.
-It captures a string of symbols into a variable, that can then be inserted back into the transpilation output text.
-The [ind] tag is internally treated as a variable and can be accessed as such.

-``[ind] [sym "int"] ...`` will capture any length repeating "\t","\s" character strings into a variable.
-It may be accessed as '[1]', which would be a string of tabs and/or spaces here, so you can insert them back into the target.
-This is crutial for languages like python.

 ### Regex